Anisa Makhlouf: Biography

-She married Hafez al-Assad, an officer of the Syrian Arab Air Force, in 1957.
+She married her cousin, Hafez al-Assad, an officer of the Syrian Arab Air Force, in 1957.
 They had five children: Bushra (b.
 1960), Bassel al-Assad (1962–1994), Bashar al-Assad (b.
 1965), Majd al-Assad (1966–2009), and Maher al-Assad (b.
 1967).
 Her marriage to Hafez al-Assad elevated the status and wealth of the Makhlouf family.
 Her relatives were awarded lucrative contracts within the country's banking, oil and telecommunication sectors.
 One nephew, Rami Makhlouf, was once believed to be the wealthiest man in Syria, with a net worth of US$5 billion, as of 2012.

 According to the Tlass family, Hafez was never particularly fond of the staid and withdrawn Anisa, and had seriously considered divorcing her, or having a second wife to entertain world leaders.
 One whose company he enjoyed more than Anisa was the more outgoing and affable Lamia Tlass, wife of Mustafa Tlass, who was also considering divorce due to his repeated infidelity.